beothorn/automataCraft/README.md

 # AutomataCraft

-A minecraft mod that adds a block that displaces other blocks.
+A minecraft mod that adds a block that replaces a 3x3 block pattern with another blocks.

 The block is programmable with other blocks by giving two patterns, match blocks and result blocks.